Can a Felon Get a Passport?

 Conclusion

-In conclusion, getting a passport as a felon can be a difficult process.
+In conclusion, getting a passport as a felon can be a complex process.
 It is possible to get a passport if given the proper conditions, but it remains difficult for most individuals in this situation.

-Even though setbacks felons may face in obtaining a passport, resources like the U.S. Department of State and the Federal Criminal Justice Resource Center are available to make the process more manageable.
+Even though felons may face setbacks in obtaining a passport, resources like the U.S. Department of State and the Federal Criminal Justice Resource Center are available to make the process more manageable.